eScienceLab/HDR-RO-Crate-Toolkits/README.md

 Required variables:
 - `CRATEY_VALIDATOR_API_URL`: The URL for the ro-crate validation service.
 This is `http://localhost:5001` for the demonstration 5S-TES stack.

-- `TES_SUBMISSION_API_URL`: The URL for the 5S-TES submission API.
-This is `http://localhost:5034` for the demonstration 5S-TES stack.
+### 4. Configure the 5S TES Workbench config.yml

-- `TES_SUBMISSION_API_TOKEN`: The API token for accessing the 5S-TES submission API.
-This can be obtained from the submission layer webpage.
+Copy the `example-config.yml` from the [5S-TES-Workbench](https://github.com/federated-research/5S-TES-Workbench) repo and update the values.
+The path to this config file will be used when running the `rocrate-to-tes` command.

-### 4. Run the tests
+### 5. Run the tests

 ```
 pytest -q
 ```

-### 5. Run the tool
+### 6. Run the tool

 The `rocrate-to-tes` command accepts:
 - a path to `ro-crate-metadata.json`